 Covered boat houses and boat lifts are among the most popular dock features for Lake Houston waterfront homes in Kingwood - the community's active boating culture and significant investment in recreational watercraft drives demand for covered, protected boat storage.
 Two and three-slip covered dock systems with dual boat lifts and integrated seating areas are common in Kingwood's upscale waterfront neighborhoods.
 Composite decking has largely replaced pressure-treated timber on Kingwood Lake Houston docks because of its superior durability and low maintenance in the humid Harris County climate.

 Contact Shore Protect Team with your Lake Houston property location near Kingwood in northeast Harris County and photos of your shoreline, dock, and existing structures.
-We assess the Houston Water permit requirements and lake conditions for your specific Kingwood area location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to begin your Kingwood waterfront project on Lake Houston.